rodrigovaldes/DataEng/README.md

+# Description

-## This is a repository for a small project on data engineering.
+This is a repository for a small project on data engineering.

 # Prerequisites

+Please be sure to have installed the following python3 libraries:

+itertools

+numpy

+linecache

+datetime

+subprocess

+os

-Please be sure to have installed the following python3 libraries: itertools numpy linecache datetime subprocess os pandas (just for testing purposes, not used in the main program)
+pandas (just for testing purposes, not used in the main program)

 # Run the main program: